rishikesh-b/BillingSystem/README.md

 ## Steps To Run The  Program

-### To build this project on Windows OS you need to follow the following steps
+### To build and run this project on Windows OS you need to follow the following steps

 - First Download Mingw from [here](https://www.mingw-w64.org/)
 - Then Follow the next Steps [here](https://www.geeksforgeeks.org/installing-mingw-tools-for-c-c-and-changing-environment-variable/)